libp2p/go-libp2p-resource-manager/README.md

-For convenience, the `ScalingLimitConfig` also provides an `AutoScale` method, which determines the amount of memory and file descriptors available on the system, and dedicates 1/8 of the memory and 1/2 of the file descriptors to libp2p.
+For convenience, the `ScalingLimitConfig` also provides an `AutoScale` method, which determines the amount of memory and file descriptors available on the system, and dedicates up to 1/8 of the memory and 1/2 of the file descriptors to libp2p.

 For example, one might set:
 ```go